 😰 Chronic stress occurs when our body detects a threat and doesn’t return to a sense of safety. 😰 It means our “Fight or Flight” response stays switched on. 😰 This results in our body being constantly flooded with stress hormones. 😰 Over the longer term, this can suppress our immune system. 😰 Which can result in us being more … Continue reading Stress-busting ideas to curb coronavirus stress

 I have started hearing about kids who have developed fears surrounding the coronavirus.
 It isn’t surprising.
-They have no doubt heard about the illness by now, and possibly some of the potential complications.
+They have no doubt heard about the illness by now.
 They might not understand the specifics, but they can sense the vibe around them.
-Things that are a part of kids’ normal … Continue reading Playful ways to help kids with coronavirus fears
+Things that are a part of kids’ normal everyday lives are suddenly changing.
+And that … Continue reading Playful ways to help kids with coronavirus fears

 Driving home from the supermarket today, I noticed myself being a bit snappy with my son.
 It took me a second to realise that the shopping trip had left me a bit rattled.
 I noticed my breathing was shallow, my heart was beating faster, and I felt a bit tense around my shoulders.
 I’d gone … Continue reading Are coronavirus fears leaking out in your parenting?